Decoding 3/10 as a Percentage: A full breakdown

 Q: How do I convert a percentage back to a fraction?

 A: To convert a percentage to a fraction, divide the percentage by 100 and simplify the resulting fraction.
-For example, 75% becomes 75/100, which simplifies to 3/4.
+Here's one way to look at it: 75% becomes 75/100, which simplifies to 3/4.

 -